Miriam Friedlander: Biography

 Friedlander was born to a Jewish family in Pittsburgh, Pennsylvania, in 1914.
 Her father, David Sigel (Sigelovytch), was an office worker, insurance salesman, and political activist in the immigrant foreign language clubs.
 Her mother Hannah Lipman (Goldotsky) was fluent in Russian, Hebrew, Yiddish, and English.
 Miriam moved with her family to The Bronx as at the age of five in 1919.
 She graduated from Evander Childs High School in 1931 and New York University's College of Education in 1935.
 In 1939, she married Mark Friedlander, and their son Paul was born in New York City in 1943.
 The marriage ended in divorce in 1954.
-Her brother Paul died in 1938 fighting for the Republican side during the Spanish Civil War, according to a 2008 profile published in The Villager, a community newspaper in the Lower East Side.
+Her brother Paul died in 1938 fighting for the Republican side during the Spanish Civil War, according to a 2008 profile published in The Villager, a community newspaper on the Lower East Side.
 In 1962, Friedlander was one of ten U.S. Communist Party officials told by Attorney General Robert F. Kennedy to register with the Subversive Activities Control Board.
 Friedlander was identified as a member of the New York party committee.

 In 1973, Friedlander won the Democratic primary for the 2nd district of the City Council, which then included SoHo, Chinatown, the East Village and the Lower East Side, by a mere 48 votes, defeating four opponents.
 She had to defend her seat the following year, due to a court-ordered legislative reapportionment.
 In the Democratic Party primary election she defeated a then-little known lawyer named Sheldon Silver, by just 95 votes.

 In 1985, she ran against another Chinatown candidate, Virginia Kee.